manykarim/robot-framework-reporting/README.md

 The repository is structured as follows:

-### 01_resultmodel:
+The repository is structured into the following sections:

+- **01_resultmodel**:
-Demonstrates how to use the `ExecutionResult` and `ResultVisitor` of the  of the Robot Framework API to generate custom reports.
+    This section demonstrates how to use the `ExecutionResult` and `ResultVisitor` of the Robot Framework API to generate custom reports.

-### 02_report_to_postgres:
+- **02_report_to_postgres**:
-Demonstrates how to publish test results to a PostgreSQL database and visualize the results using Grafana.
+    This section demonstrates how to publish test results to a PostgreSQL database and visualize the results using Grafana.

-### 03_allure
+- **03_allure**:
-Demonstrates how to use Allure to generate a visually appealing report.
+    This section demonstrates how to use Allure to generate a visually appealing report.

-### 04_listener_influxdb
+- **04_listener_influxdb**:
-Demonstrates how to use a Listener to monitor test execution in realtime and publish them to InfluxDB and visualize the results using Grafana.
+    This section demonstrates how to use a Listener to monitor test execution in realtime and publish them to InfluxDB and visualize the results using Grafana.

-### 05_notifications
+- **05_notifications**:
-Demonstrates how to send notifications to Slack and MS Teams using Apprise.
+    This section demonstrates how to send notifications to Slack and MS Teams using Apprise.

-### 06_reportportal
+- **06_reportportal**:
-Demonstrates how to publish test results to ReportPortal and visualize them.
+    This section demonstrates how to publish test results to ReportPortal and visualize them.

 ## Docker Containers for PostgreSQL, InfluxDB and Grafana